Jayphen/happeatravels/site/content/post/getting-from-split-to-budapest.md

 ---
 title: How to Get to Split From Budapest by Road!
-subtitle: It’s not a bad trip and it’s muuuch cheaper than flying
+subtitle: "Because flying isn’t an option \uD83D\uDE33"
 date: 2017-09-15T17:35:06.000Z
 categories:
   - travel